California’s Felon With a Firearm Law

 Constructive Possession of a Firearm

 Sometimes, individuals have “constructive possession” of a firearm.
-These individuals can easily access a firearm, even if they don’t have it on their person.
-A person who keeps a firearm on top of their fridge while they are at one would have constructive possession of the weapon.
+These individuals can easily access a gun, even if they don’t have it on their person.
+A person who keeps a firearm on top of their fridge while they are at home would have constructive possession of the weapon.

-Results of Possession of a Firearm by an Ex-Felon
+Results of Possession of a Firearm By a Violent Felon

-PC 29800 is a felony-level offense in California.
-This means that conviction will result in another felony charge on an individual’s record.
-Individuals convicted under California’s felon with a firearm law can face:
+PC 29900 is a felony-level offense in California.
+This designation means that conviction will result in another felony charge on an individual’s record.
+Individuals convicted under California’s violent felon with a firearm law can face:

 - Fines of up to $10,000